JamiBot/Ionic-4-Checkbox-Example/README.md

 # Ionic 4 Checkbox Example

-This project accompanies the [Jami Bot](https://jamibot.com) YouTube video [Ionic 4 Checkbox Tutorial](https://www.youtube.com/watch?v=sa1BntMr4YA) as well as the blog article [Ionic 4 Checkbox Tutorial](https://blog.jamibot.com/ionic-4-checkbox).
+This project accompanies the [Jameson Saunders](https://jamesonsaunders.com) YouTube video [Ionic 4 Checkbox Tutorial](https://www.youtube.com/watch?v=sa1BntMr4YA) as well as the blog article [Ionic 4 Checkbox Tutorial](https://blog.jamibot.com/ionic-4-checkbox).

 [![Ionic 4 Checkbox Tutorial](https://img.youtube.com/vi/sa1BntMr4YA/maxresdefault.jpg)](https://www.youtube.com/watch?v=sa1BntMr4YA)

 A minimal example of how to get the Ionic 4 Checkbox working on your own site.
 Includes examples of coloring the ionic checkbox, binding the value to a variable, and firing an event on change.

-If you haven't already, check out the [Jami Bot YouTube Channel](https://youtube.com/c/JamiBot) for web development tutorials.
+If you haven't already, check out the [Jameson Saunders YouTube Channel](https://youtube.com/c/JamesonSaunders) for web development tutorials.

 ## Installation